 The bottom line is that although employees’ perceptions of HR practices can vary from person to person, companies that ignore those perceptions risk hurting their bottom line.

-How Company Culture Affects Employees
+How Company Culture Affects Employees:

-The company culture is defined by a number of factors, such as the vision and mission of the company, the values that the company is based on, norms defined by the firm, system, language, beliefs, and habits that are followed by the company.
+The company culture is defined by a number of factors, such as the vision and mission of the company, the values that the company is based on, norms defined by the firm, system, language, beliefs, power dynamics, and habits that are followed by the company.
 All of these are integral components that help the employees and the consumers to identify the culture of the organization.

-A bad or undefined company culture would result in chaos and create distrust in the minds of the employees towards the company.
-Not every business has the ability to totally substance out a long haul arrangement for organization development and culture.
+A bad or undefined company culture can result in chaos and create distrust in the minds of the employees towards the company.
+Not every business has the ability to substance out a well-planned and detailed arrangement for organizational development and culture.

 How To Ensure Your Employees' Happiness?

-An engaged employee is characterized as one who is completely consumed by and excited about their work thus makes positive move to encourage the association's notoriety and interests.
+An engaged employee is characterized as one who is completely consumed by and excited about their work and, thus, makes a positive move to encourage the association's notoriety and interests.
 But how does one ensure that their employees are happy and feel connected to their organization?